Lou Daukas

-Louis James Daukas (July 4, 1921 – December 22, 2005) was an American football center who played one season in the All-America Football Conference (AAFC) for the Brooklyn Dodgers.
+Louis James Daukas (July 4, 1921 – December 22, 2005) was an American football player who was a center for one season in the All-America Football Conference (AAFC) for the Brooklyn Dodgers.
 He played college football for the Cornell Big Red and also had a stint with the Detroit Lions of the National Football League (NFL).
 He additionally was a coach and became an attorney after his football career.

 Early life and education

 Daukas was born on July 4, 1921, in Nashua, New Hampshire.
 He first attended Nashua High School, playing football and baseball, being team captain in the former.
 He later attended Cushing Academy in Ashburnham, Massachusetts.
 After graduating from high school, Daukas enrolled at Cornell University, playing on the freshman football team in 1940 while serving as team captain.
 He saw his first varsity action in 1941, playing quarterback and center.
 The Ithaca Journal described him as being able to play "quarterback effectively".
 In the seventh game of the season, against Dartmouth, Daukas was lined up against his brother Nick, who played as a lineman for the opposing team.

 Daukas earned his second football varsity letter in 1942.
 In week eight, he was matched up against his brother for the second time in his career.
 At the end of the season, Daukas was elected co-captain for the 1943 season.
 However, Meredith R. Cushing ended up serving as captain that year, as Daukas was called to serve in the United States Army for World War II.
 While in the army, he played and coached for the Fort Warren, Wyoming, football team, leading them to "one of the best records in the Rocky Mountains", according to the Nashua Telegraph.
 By the time Daukas was discharged in 1946, he had reached the rank of first lieutenant.

 Daukas returned to the Cornell football team in 1946, for his senior season.
-At the end of the year, he was named honorable mention All-American by Associated Press (AP).
+At the end of the year, he was named honorable mention All-American by the Associated Press (AP).
 He was also selected to the Eastern College Football All-Star team, which played the New York Giants in an exhibition match.
 In addition to playing football, Daukas also played baseball at Cornell for two seasons, earning letters in 1942 and 1947.